stephan-buckmaster/airqgraph/README.md

 The fields of a AirVisualDeviceMeasurement are those of IQAir's JSON response, plus a separate timestamp, and a database id.
 The structure of pm1, pm10, pm25 are the same in the GraphQL query, the nesting is kept.
 But not so in the database schema where this is flattened.

+The application supports MySQL and PostgreSQL.

+Here is what we see with PostgreSQL:

 ```
 => \d air_visual_device_measurement;
                                          Table "public.air_visual_device_measurement"